 Martyna has taught playwriting at Williams College, Wesleyan University, SUNY Purchase, Primary Stages ESPA, NJRep, and as an assistant to Paula Vogel at Yale.
 She is an alumna of EST’s Youngblood and Women’s Project Lab.
 She is a Core Writer at Playwrights Center and a member of The Dramatists Guild, The Writers Guild of America East, and New York Theatre Workshop’s Usual Suspects.
 Martyna was a 2012-2013 NNPN playwright-in-residence and the 2015-2016 PoNY Fellow at the Lark Play Development Center.

-  Martyna’s Greenfield commission will premiere at the Asolo Repertory Theatre in April 2020.
+Martyna’s Hermitage Greenfield Prize commission will premiere at Asolo Repertory Theatre in 2022.

 * pronounced “my-OAK”

 Carey Perloff – Jury Chair; Artistic Director, American Conservatory Theater, San Francisco, CA

 Jaime Castañeda – Associate Artistic Director, La Jolla Playhouse, La Jolla, CA

 Mandy Greenfield – Artistic Director, Williamstown Theatre Festival, Williamstown, MA